lechimp-p/dicto.php/BACKLOG.md

-# Indexer
-* How should i keep track of namespaces?
-Is it just a part of the name?
-Could i store it separately?

 # Things to write tests for
 * What happens if i use namespaces?
 * What happens if i use closures and call them like `$closure()`?